What is a Digital Signature?

-When it comes to signatures, authenticity and security is a priority.
+When it comes to signatures, authenticity, and security are a priority.
 Digital signatures reduce the risk of duplication or alteration of the document itself.
 Digital signatures ensure that signatures are verified, authentic and legitimate.
-Signers are provided with PINs, password and codes that can authenticate and verify their identity and approve their signatures.
-Time stamping provides the date and time of the signature and thus provide a track of the document, minimising any risk of tampering or fraud.
+Signers are provided with PINs, passwords, and codes that can authenticate and verify their identity and approve their signatures.
+Time stamping provides the date and time of the signature and thus provides a track of the document, minimizing any risk of tampering or fraud.
 Security features embedded in digital signatures ensure that documents have not been altered without authorization.

 - Legal validity

-Digital signatures provides authenticity and ensures that the signature is verified.
+Digital signatures provide authenticity and ensure that the signature is verified.
 This can stand in any court of law like any other signed paper document.
-Time stamping and ability to track and easily archive documents improve and simplify audit and compliance.
+Time stamping and the ability to track and easily archive documents improve and simplify audit and compliance.